glennjones/json-schema-faker/README.md

 * [schema](schema) directory - to store the definition
 * [src/main.js](src/main.js) - to handle it in the app & browserify
 * [src/index.tpl](src/index.tpl) - display it

+Use [github pages](https://pages.github.com/) of your private github account (e.g. [this one](http://ducin.github.io/json-schema-faker/)) to see how the app is going to look like on production.

 ## Releasing new version